-- Take all of the skills and techniques learned in Video Production 1 to the next level of professionalism in regard to sounds design, lighting, practical and visual effects, directing and editing, prop building and design, and more. - Learn more professional, higher level editing techniques - Learn VFX (video effects) and advanced "green screen" techniques and applications - Have the opportunity to create an extremely strong and competitive portfolio of films - Create a professional looking web series that could be the start of a lucrative (money making) business - Be able to display their work on the CNS Morning Show

-• Be more prepared, in regards to filmmaking, than many if not most high schools.
+- Take all of the skills and techniques learned in Video Production 1 to the next level of professionalism in regard to sounds design, lighting, practical and visual effects, directing and editing, prop building and design, and more. - Learn more professional, higher level editing techniques - Learn VFX (video effects) and advanced "green screen" techniques and applications - Have the opportunity to create an extremely strong and competitive portfolio of films - Create a professional looking web series that could be the start of a lucrative (money making) business - Be able to display their work on the CNS Morning Show - Be more prepared, in regards to filmmaking, than many if not most high schools.
 At CNS, we have the unique opportunity to offer two levels of full fear filmmaking classes in our art department.
 Many schools who have a video program, only offer it as a part of another class.
 Take advantage of this amazing opportunity.

-Social Media for the Arts1⁄2 CreditGrades 10, 11, 1220 Weeks
+Art and Social Media Grades 10, 11, 12